 Planning for the success of an SEO campaign starts with knowing the gaps and opportunities.
 Think of choosing which battles you can win and which you’ll need further strategizing.
 It’s for this reason that marketers start a SWOT analysis at the very start.
 When it comes to SEO, on the other hand, this analysis comes in the form of a thorough SEO website audit.

 An SEO audit provides you with tangible data on what the clients need to improve their website – mostly detailing the onsite elements and their recommended fixes.
 This can serve as:

 - Intel on the client’s website performance and how they stack up against their competition

 - A basis for providing clients with insights from your SEO specialists

 - Supplementary data for developing your elevator pitch

-With an SEO audit, you can present value to clients in a manner they understand.
+Whether it’s to sell local SEO services or recommend ways to improve a client’s website, preparing an SEO audit helps you show value to clients in a manner they understand.
 This eliminates the intangibility of SEO and gives them a clearer view of how optimizing their website can affect their business.